-The short answer is, no, though I would certainly rank myself somewhere above our current president but just under Neanderthal.
-I can bullshit my way out of pretty much anything, though I don’t think that has as much to do with intellect as it does… Read More »Are You Smarter Than A Fifth Grader?
+Hey, JT, Are you smarter than a fifth grader?
+The short answer is, no, though I would certainly rank myself somewhere above President Cheeto but just under Neanderthal.
+I can bullshit my way out of pretty much anything, though I don’t think that has as… Read More »Are You Smarter Than A Fifth Grader?

 Kids Are Weird

 Let’s talk about kids and drinking as parents.
 Let’s face it, kids are weird.